-The common idea most people have for the benefits of braces is that they are used to straighten teeth.
-While true, there are other oral health benefits in addition to a great smile including teeth that are easier to brush, clean and floss, a reduction in gum disease and cavities, and a reduced possibility of chipping and grinding teeth.
+Most people have a common idea for the benefits of braces because they are used to straighten teeth.
+While true, there are other oral health benefits in addition to a great smile, including teeth that are easier to brush, clean, and floss, a reduction in gum disease and cavities, and a reduced possibility of chipping and grinding teeth.

-The general school of thought is that the best time to wear braces is from the ages of 10 to 14 when the teeth can be fairly easy to move.
-While this is true, it is never too late to get braces.
-Many who wear braces, at any age, will have to wear a retainer at night, sometimes for life, to keep their teeth straight.
+The general school of thought is that the best time to wear braces is from 10 to 14 when the teeth can be fairly easy to move.
+While this is true, it is never too late to get braces or an alternative like Clear Aligners.
+Many who wear braces at any age will have to wear a retainer at night, sometimes for life, to keep their teeth straight.

 As a parent, if you think your child could benefit from wearing braces, it is advantageous if you see what your options are sooner than later.
-There are a number of options for braces including metal braces, Invisalign (basically clear) or ceramic braces.
+Some braces options include metal braces, Invisalign (basically clear), or ceramic braces.

 Signs That Point To Your Child Needing Braces

 Braces will not be considered for your child until they have their permanent teeth, thus the ages of 10 to 14 being optimal for a start to braces.
-If your child’s baby teeth are crowded and crooked though, it could be a sign that braces may be needed in their future.
+If your child’s baby teeth are crowded and crooked, though, it could be a sign that braces may be needed in the future.

 Signs To Look For:

 - Teeth that don’t meet, even when your child’s mouth is shut

 - Teeth that are overly crowded or crooked

 - Jaws that make sounds like a clicking noise